Book a 30-minute demo and learn how Kula can help you hire faster and smarter with AI and automation

 Further read: How To Scale Your AI Recruiting Strategy In 2026 Without Hurting Quality

 Kula is an advanced AI ATS tool that offers a complete AI toolkit to support your entire recruiting funnel.
-From screening, sourcing, scheduling, and follow-ups, Kula helps recruiters handle all the possible repetitive work.
+From screening, sourcing, scheduling, and follow-ups, it helps recruiters handle all the possible repetitive work.

-Kula’s intuitive design also allows teams to get up and running quickly, with minimal training or onboarding effort.
+Its intuitive design also allows teams to get up and running quickly, with minimal training or onboarding effort.

 Want a quick walkthrough of how Kula works for your team?
 Set up a demo made just for you.